adnissen/atci/README.md

 atci maintains state across runs with various files stored in the `.atci/` directory in the users home folder.
 * `.queue` - the queue of files to be processed
 * `.currently_processing` - the video file currently being processed
-* `.video_info_cache.msgpack` - a cache of video files in the watch directory and metadata about them
+* `.video_info.db` - a cache of video files in the watch directory and metadata about them.
+Nothing is stored here that isn't stored in the transcript itself or available via system apis.
+This is purely for fast access, not actual storage.

 There are a few key components: